Be the first to receive my newest articles and video tutorials

 If necessary, I compile additional cheat sheets and templates to help you use the technique I describe.
 For example, I made a sweater size chart that helps you take the measurements of your favourite sweater to ensure that your finished knits fit.
 Or the knitting time calculator, that helps you plan your knitting time and get fewer UFOs.

-Every Friday I put all that information together in an article and share it with my community of subscribers.
+Every Friday I put all that information together in a tutorial and share it with my community of subscribers.

 You are more than welcome to join in (the newsletter is free)